kissplugins/KISS-maintenance-mode/README.md

 **KISS = Keep It Simple (Stupid)** Plugins are designed to do one thing only.
-And that one thing should be done very well.
+And we believe that one thing should be done very well.

 The **KISS Maintenance** plugin (BETA) does not have any upsell or freemium features.
 You get it all.